PetrovStark/easy-shipping/README.md

 # Easy Shipping
-A spreadsheet importer capable of handling large amounts of data.
+A spreadsheet importer capable of handling large amounts of data, created to fulfill the requirements of a technical test for a backend developer opportunity.

 ## Prerequisites
 - Install [Docker](https://www.docker.com/get-started/) in your local machine.